exogenic-ltd/website/content/team-members/harindu.md

     - name: "ORCID"
       url: "https://orcid.org/0009-0009-3360-8980"
 objective: "Mechanical engineer seeking opportunities to further expand my knowledge and skills, interested in pursuing a career in R&D related to the fields of Robotics and Bioengineering."
-education:
+academicQualifications:
-  - degree: "Bachelor of Science in Mechanical Engineering"
+  - degree: "Bsc.Hons Mechanical Engineering"
     institution: "University of Moratuwa, Katubedda"
     years: "2020 – 2024"
     details: